Normal Brain MRI Images

 Normal Brain MRI T2

-A typical brain MRI T2 is a type of brain scan that uses magnetic resonance imaging (MRI) to produce detailed images of the brain.
-This scan is often used to diagnose brain disorders, such as dementia, Alzheimer’s disease, and stroke.
+A typical brain MRI T2 is a type of brain scan that produces precise pictures of the brain using magnetic resonance imaging (MRI).
+This scan is frequently used to identify brain illnesses like dementia, Alzheimer’s, and stroke.

-T2 MRI scans can detect abnormalities in brain structure, including tumors, lesions, and cerebral atrophy.
-It can also show changes in water content and the movement of fluid between brain cells or other structures.
-The scan is usually done while the patient is lying on a bed inside a large magnetically charged tube.
-During the procedure, radio waves are directed at the patient’s head to create cross-sectional images of the brain.
-These images are then analyzed by a radiologist to look for any abnormalities.
+T2 MRI scans can reveal structural abnormalities in the brain, such as tumors, lesions, and cerebral atrophy.
+It can also detect changes in water content as well as fluid flow between brain cells or other structures.
+Typically, the scan is performed with the patient reclining on a bed within a huge magnetically charged tube.
+Radio waves are aimed to the patient’s head throughout the operation to obtain cross-sectional pictures of the brain.
+A radiologist examines the photos to search for any anomalies.

 Normal Brain MRI side View